 The time is September 1997.
 Rock Prairie has just recently or is in the process of extending from the stub where it abruptly dead-ended at Victoria Avenue all the way to Wellborn Road.
 Using the rural back road of North Graham Road was about to end, and in February 1998, a railroad crossing connecting Gandy Road and Rock Prairie Road was approved.
-It was this time that Alta Vista opened.
+It was this time that Alta Vista opened at 3110 Gandy Road.

 The Rock Prairie extension only had a street sign (Wellborn/Rock Prairie Road) and a stop sign (along with a new Exxon station that opened, which included an A&W).
-Beyond the railroad was a dusty road ending at a yield sign.
-This was Gandy Road.
-Though a dusty, rural road, it included the Diamond T Stables and Storage (still with "3270 Gandy" on the address to this day), some sort of facility that looked like a fish farm or water retention (little ponds in the back), and Alta Vista Christian Academy.
+Beyond the railroad was a dusty road ending at a yield sign, and that was Gandy Road.
+Though a dusty, rural road, it included the Diamond T Stables (still with "3270 Gandy", which remained on the sign until it was eventually sold to developers and torn down), some sort of facility that looked like a fish farm or water retention (little ponds in the back), and Alta Vista Christian Academy.

 Of course, all that began to change as urbanization slowly crept west.
 Alta Vista struggled for years, even having to be saved from bankruptcy in the early 2000s thanks to donations, but by the mid-2000s, Alta Vista had folded up and disappeared, with no trace remaining.
 It's now the Williams Gate subdivision.